Emergency Medical Services - Paramedic AAS

 - EMS 120 must be taken concurrently with EMS 111 or EMS 113.

-- Students must pass cognitive and practical capstone assessments to obtain eligibility to test for EMT Certification.
+- Students must pass cognitive and practical capstone assessments to obtain eligibility to test for all certification levels.

 - Students who have completed EMS 155 will receive credit for EMS 152 and 154